-Explanation.-Where any duty is paid provisionally under section 20 18, the period of six months shall be computed from the date of adjustment of duty after the final assessment thereof.
+Explanation-Where any duty is paid provisionally under section 18, the period of six months shall be computed from the date of adjustment of duty after the final assessment thereof.

-- (2) If on receipt of any such application the Assistant Collector of Customs is satisfied that the whole or any part of the duty paid by the applicant should be refunded to him, he may make an order accordingly. - (3) Where, as a result of any order passed in appeal or revision under this Act, refund of any duty becomes due to any person, the proper officer may refund the amount to such person without his having to make any claim in that behalf. - 30 (4) Save as provided in section 26, no claim for refund of any duty shall be entertained except in accordance with the provisions of this section. - 28.
-(1) When any duty has not been levied or has been short- Notice for levied or erroneously refunded, the proper officer may, within six payment of duties not months from the relevant date, serve notice on the person charge- levied, short-levied or errone-shortlevied or to whom the refund has erroneously been made, ously refunded. requiring him to show cause why he should not pay the amount specified in the notice: - Provided that where any duty has not been levied or has been short-levied or has been erroneously refunded by reason of collusion or any wilful mis-statement or suppression of facts by the importer or the exporter or the agent or employee of the importer or exporter, the provisions of this sub-section shall have effect as if for the words "six months" the words "five years" were substituted.
+2) If on receiptrof any such application the Assistant Collector of Customs is satisfied that the whole or any part of the duty paid by the applicant should be refunded to him, he may make an order accordingly.

+(3) Where as a result of any order passed in appeal or revision under this Act, refund of any duty becomes due to any person, the proper officer may refund the amount to such person without his having to make any claim in that behalf.
+(4) Save as provided in section 26, no claim for refund of any duty shall be entertained except in accordance with the provisions of

+William Weiniggio dell'

+28 (1) When any duty has not been levied or has been short- Notice tor levied or erroneously refunded, the proper officer may, within six payment of months: from the relevant date; serve notice on the person charge duties not levied. able with the duty which has not been levied or which has been so short-levied short-levied or to whom the refund has erroneously been made, or cronerequiring him to show cause why he should not pay the amount speci-ed. fied in the notice:

+Provided that where any duty has not been levied or has been short-levied or has been erroneously refunded by reason of collusion or any wilful mis-statement or suppression of facts by the importer or the exporter or the agent or employee of the importer or exporter, the provisions of this sub-section shall have effect as if for the words "six months" the words "five years" were substituted.

-- (2) The Assistant Collector of Customs, after considering the representation, if any, made by the person on whom notice is served under sub-section (1) shall determine the amount of duty due from such person (not being in excess of the amount specified in the notice) and thereupon such person shall pay the amount so determined. - (3) For the purposes of sub-section (1), the expression "relevant 10 date" means- - (a) in a case where duty is not levied, the date on which the proper officer makes an order for the clearance of the goods. - (b) in a case where duty is provisionally assessed under section 18, the date of adjustment of duty after the final assessment 15 thereof; - (c) in a case where duty has been erroneously refunded, the date of refund; - (d) in any other case, the date of payment of duty.
+- (2) The Assistant Collector of Customs, after considering the representation, if any, made by the person on whom notice is served under sub-section (1) shall determine the amount of duty due from such person (not being in excess of the amount specified in the notice) and thereupon such person shall pay the amount so determined. - .
+(3) For the purposes of sub-section (1), the expression "relevant date" means- - (a) in a case where duty is not levied, the date on which the proper officer makes an order for the clearance of the goods; - (b) in a case where duty is provisionally assessed under section 18, the date of adjustment of duty after the final assessment thereof: - (c) in a case where duty has been erroneously refunded, the date of refund; - (d) in any other case, the date of payment of duty.